chimera-org/chimera_v2.0/docs/usage_guide.md

-# 🧠 Chimera ML Operational Playbook 🚀
+# 🧠 Chimera Operational Playbook 🚀

 Welcome, Engineer, to the Chimera ML Operational Playbook!
 This is your definitive guide to navigating and leveraging the `chimera_v2.0` repository for cutting-edge BCI research and development.
 Consider this the operational manual for our mission to restore movement.